BREAKING: Tesla Suspends Vehicle Purchases Via Bitcoin Over Environmental Concerns | Benzinga

 “Cryptocurrency is a good idea on many levels and we believe it has a prominent future, but this cannot come at great cost to the environment,” the statement reads.

-Elon Musk-led automaker started accepting Bitcoin in March after it had bought $1.5 billion worth of the cryptocurrency in February.
+The automaker started accepting Bitcoin in March after it had bought $1.5 billion worth of the cryptocurrency in February.

 Tesla is using only internal & open source software & operates Bitcoin nodes directly.